Theme-Fusion/avada-vue/README.md

 - Pinia as the store https://pinia.vuejs.org/
 - Vite for the building https://vitejs.dev/

-The app consistent of a simple data object in the store (text, padding, background color, text color) and a `Preview` component which is fed that data from the store.
+The app consists of a single simple data object in the store (text, padding, background color, text color) and a `Preview` component which is fed that data from the store.
 Under that are some dummy text fields which do nothing.

 ## The Task
 - The task is to make the fields functional.
 - Each should be passed the appropriate param from the store data.
 - When the input value is changed it should update the store and therefore update the preview.
 - For the color options, please import and use an existing online color picker component for vue.
-I can be any online color picker.
+It can be any online color picker.